turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 _“the method of exchanging data with a server, and updating parts of a web page – without reloading the entire page.”_

-##### The two main benefits of AJAX are:

-1. Make requests to the server without reloading the entire page
-2. Receive and work with data from the server
+Once we get a response from the server with the data, we can work with data and display it on the page.

 ### How?

-1. An event occurs in a web page (the page is loaded, a button is clicked)
+1. An event occurs in a web page (the page is loaded, or maybe a button is clicked)
 2. An XMLHttpRequest object is created by JavaScript
 3. The XMLHttpRequest object sends a request to a web server
 4. The server processes the request